-And as a result, it brought customer experience to a completely new level, and with that, increased growth prospects for the companies.
+The emergence of the Beacon system, especially Bluetooth-based, has dramatically simplified the way businesses improve engagement with customers.
+And as a result, it brought customer experience to an entirely new level, and with that, increased growth prospects for the companies.

 In this article, we will explain what beacon technology is, how it works, and how beacons are used in different business operations.

-With the help of beacons, you can gather such information as:
+With the help of beacons, you can gather: